Akaitorino Musume

 Akaitorino Musume (アカイトリノムスメ, foaled 16 April 2018) is a Japanese Thoroughbred racehorse.
 A daughter of two Japanese Triple Crown winners, she showed promise as a two-year-old in 2020, winning two of her three starts.
-The following year, she won the Daily Hai Queen Cup and performed well in both the Oka Sho and the Yushun Himba before winning the Shuka Sho.
+The following year, she won the Queen Cup and performed well in both the Oka Sho and the Yushun Himba before winning the Shuka Sho.

 Background

 Akaitorino Musume is a bay filly with a white blaze and three white socks bred in Japan by Northern Farm.
 The horse entered the ownership of Makoto Kaneko and was sent into training with Sakae Kunieda.
-Her name can be translated as Daughter of the Red Bird, because she is a daughter of Apapane who was named after a native Hawaiian red bird.
+Her name can be translated as Daughter of the Red Bird, as she is a daughter of Apapane who was named after a native Hawaiian red bird.

 She was from the eleventh crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Akaitorino Musume was the fifth foal produced by Apapane, an outstanding racemare whose wins included the Hanshin Juvenile Fillies, Oka Sho, Yushun Himba, Shuka Sho and Victoria Mile.
 Apapane's dam Salty Bid was an American-bred mare who raced in Japan and won three times as well as finishing second in the Grade 3 Fairy Stakes.
 She was a distant female-line descendant of the influential American broodmare Escutcheon.

 Racing career

 2020: two-year-old season

-Akaitorino Musume made her debut in a contest for previously unraced two-year-olds over 1600 metres on Going at Niigata Racecourse on 2 August when she started the 1.5/1 favourite but came home seventh of the eighteen runners behind the colt Havasu, beaten more than seven lengths by the winner.
+Akaitorino Musume made her debut in a contest for previously unraced two-year-olds over 1600 metres on firm going at Niigata Racecourse on 2 August when she started the 1.5/1 favourite but came home seventh of the eighteen runners behind the colt Havasu, beaten more than seven lengths by the winner.
 On 17 October at Tokyo Racecourse the filly went off second favourite for a maiden race over 1600 metres at Tokyo Racecourse.
 Ridden as on her first start by Keita Tosaki she recorded her first success as she came from seventh place on the final turn to win by a length from Reve de la Prairie.
 Takeshi Yokoyama took the ride when Akaitorino Musume started favourite for the Akamatsu Sho over the same course and distance on 22 November and won by one and a quarter lengths from May Thousand Hour after coming from ninth place on the last turn.